Saskatoon man struck by vehicle on 22nd Street West - Saskatoon | Globalnews.ca

 Saskatoon man struck by vehicle on 22nd Street West

-A 22-year-old man was hospitalized after he was struck by a vehicle in Saskatoon on Saturday.
+A 22-year-old man was hospitalized after he was struck by a vehicle Saturday in Saskatoon.

 The pedestrian collision occurred shortly before 6 p.m.
 CT in the 2200-block of 22nd Street West.